 Try this: With the bike turned off, locate the controls and learn the gearshift pattern.
 Straddle the bike, kick up the side stand, and find neutral (halfway between first and second gear).
 Practice operating the controls without looking at them.
 When you're ready, prepare to start the engine.
 Use FINE-C, a useful acronym to remind you of the following (something students learn in the Motorcycle Safety Foundation Basic RiderCourse):

-Clutch squeezed.
-(Choke open, for a cold engine)
+lutch squeezed (Choke open, for a cold engine on a carbureted bike)

 Finally, push the electric start button.
 With the engine running, ease out the clutch.
 Slowly.
 Since you started in neutral, you can ease the clutch all the way out and the bike will not move or stall.
 Now squeeze the clutch fully and shift to first gear by depressing the shift lever down with your left foot.

 Time to find the friction zone.
 Ease out the clutch slowly while easing on the throttle very slowly.
 Take your time.
 Count to three.
-When the wheels begin to move, you've found the friction zone, and partial power is being transmitted to the rear wheel, just like the MSF promised.
+When the wheels begin to move, you've found the friction zone, and partial power is being transmitted to the rear wheel.

 When you are ready to roll, ease the clutch through the friction zone until fully released to completely engage first gear.
 Now the bike is rolling under power with minimal throttle.
 Hands on the grips, legs around the frame, you’re catching some wind with a great big grin.
 You don’t need anyone to sit or run alongside, push or hold you up.
 You can do it on your own.
 You and the friction zone.

-Susan Rzepka Orion is a certified MSF RiderCoach and Rider's Edge Instructor who loves to ride, write, and help others who want to do the same.
-You can find her on the road on her Yamaha V Star 1100 Custom or on the Web at WritingWays.com.
+Susan Rzepka is a MSF RiderCoach who loves to ride, write, and help others who want to do the same.
+You enjoys riding her Yamaha V Star 1100 Custom.

 Women Riders Now Beginner's Guide